 Romagna: a taste of tradition

 Faenza is a small town.
 Internationally known as the city of ceramics and pottery.
 The main square, Piazza del Popolo, is a quite place.
-Just sit in one of the bars around (I advice you the Bellini, just in the tower near the Dom) and watch the slow flow of the people across the square.
+Just sit in one of the bars around (I advise you the Bellini, just in the tower near the Dom) and watch the slow flow of the people across the square.
 Have your nice coffee and a cake, while reading your book.
 You will even notice the time passing by.
 For lunch you can choose one of the places in the square or even stroll around: you will not be disappointed.
 Faenza is the capital of well eating.

 La Marianaza is a new place for me.
 I love going around to taste new places, but this is a special one.
 The place is not so big but has a very special atmosphere.
 You feel from the beginning that warm welcoming, typical of Romagna.